I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Some of the top medical facilities are:

-You can also get excellent dental cleaning and exam in one of Ajijic’s many dentist offices.
-Cleaning prices are extremely low compared to the U.S. You can get a deep cleaning and teeth whitening for under $50.
-Without insurance.
+You can also get an excellent dental cleaning and exam in one of Ajijic’s many dentist offices.
+Cleaning prices are extremely low compared to the U.S. You can get a deep cleaning and teeth whitening for under $50 without insurance.

 Dental Express in Ajijic is one of the most popular dentist offices.
-They offer basic dental cleanings, whitening and have a surgery room for more complicated procedures.
+They offer basic dental cleanings and whitening and have a surgery room for more complicated procedures.

-Although I have never been to one of these facilities, or know anyone who has, these facilities have many positive reviews on Google and Facebook.
+Although I have never been to one of these facilities or know anyone who has, they have many positive reviews on Google and Facebook.
 Plus, their fees are reasonable, and their grounds look beautiful.

 Lifestyle